SBMA: A Multiple Access Scheme Combining SCMA and BIA for MU-MISO: Related schemes

-where $h_k^{j(n_t)}$ denotes the CSI from the $n_t$-th antenna of the BS to the $k$-th user at the $j$-th subcarrier.
+where $h_k^{j(n_t)}$ denotes the CSI from the $n_t$-th antenna of the BS to the $k$-th user on the $j$-th subcarrier, and $z_k^{j}(t)$ denotes the corresponding AWGN at the $t$-th time slot.

-Note that for STBC-SCMA decoder, there are two optional principles: two-stage decoder and joint MPA.
-The two-stage decoder is to perform a traditional linear STBC decoder, hence performing MPA.
-The joint MPA is to construct a virtual factor graph and performs MPA decoding according to received signals directly.
-Since that the decoder designs for our proposed scheme are similar to STBC-SCMA decoder, we elaborate the details of the decoder in the next section.
+Note that the STBC-SCMA decoder design has two options: a low-complexity two-stage decoder and a performance-optimized JMPA decoder.
+The two-stage decoder is to use a traditional linear MIMO decoder first, then to perform MPA.
+In specific, linear MIMO decoders are used to decode $x^{j(n_t)}$ in (\ref{Eq:SCMArate}), and then MPA is used to further decode the binary input $\mathrm{b}_k^{(n_{t})}$.
+The JMPA decoder constructs a virtual factor graph and performs MPA decoding according to the received signals directly.
+Since the decoder designs for our proposed scheme are similar to the STBC-SCMA decoder, we elaborate on the details of the decoders in the next section.